Studies and Coordination Office of the Secretary of State for Security (Ministry of Home Affairs)

 See more at https://ocspi.wordpress.com

-Andrea Giménez-Salinas Framis is Senior Research Fellow at the Elcano Royal Institute and President of the Foundation for Applied Research on Crime and Security (FIADyS).
+Andrea Giménez-Salinas Framis is President of the Foundation for Applied Research on Crime and Security (FIADyS) ans Associate Professor at the Universidad Pontificia Comillas.
 Phd in Law and Criminology at the University of Castilla-La Mancha and Msc in Criminology at the University of Montreal.
 She has been lecturer and researcher in the University of Castilla-La Mancha and Madrid’s Universidad Autónoma (Institute of Forensic Sciences and Security).
 Recognised as Associate Professor by the National Agency for Quality Assessment and Accreditation of Spain (ANECA), she has been visiting researcher in the Centre National de Recherche Scientifique (France), the University of Buenos Aires and the International Centre for Comparative Criminology (Canada).
 She teaches post-graduate courses regularly at several universities and is also an Academic Board member of the International PHD in Criminology coordinated by Transcrime.
 Former President of the Spanish Society of Criminological Research (2009-2011), she has coordinated and participated in more than 25 national and European research projects and has been evaluator of 7FP proposals for the EU Commission.
 She was awarded the Order of Merit of the Spanish police Guardia Civil (white badge) in 2016, and the Medal of Social Penitentiary Merit (with the other members of the research team) in 2011.

 Research areas: expert in organised crime in the following research fields: criminal organisations, illegal markets (human and drug trafficking), infiltration of the economy and political institutions by organised crime and transantional dimensions.
 She has also conducted research projects on issues related to private and public security, terorrism financing, corruption and hate crimes.